Occupational therapist job description in schools.

 As an occupational therapist, you have many options for workplace settings—including clinics and hospitals.
 When considering whether to work as a school-based occupational therapist, you’ll be most successful if you have a passion for working with young people.

-In any case, these are some baseline qualifications:
+These are some baseline qualifications:

 Education.